 A home sewist ought to know that couture sewing has its base in hand sewing.
 The professionals believe that a machine cannot achieve the perfection a diligent hand sewing will.

 There are a few hand stitches which you should definitely know to complete your knowledge of sewing.

 First Steps to Hand stitching

-- Choose a thread which is almost the same colour as your fabric ( Unless you want that contrast effect).If you didnot find the exact coloured thread, choose a darker coloured thread rather than a lighter one.
-The lighter colour will stand out and look very conspicuous.
+- Choose a thread which is almost the same color as your fabric ( Unless you want that contrast effect).If you did not find the exact colored thread, choose a darker colored thread rather than a lighter one.
+The lighter color will stand out and look very conspicuous.

 - Ensure that the needle you are using is an appropriate one for the fabric.
 Checkout the 14 different needles available for hand sewing. and the other sewing tools which will come handy in hand sewing or the 40 embroidery tools specifically for hand embroidery

 - Thread the needle with just enough length thread like about 30″ or so.
 More than that and you will find yourself in thread tangles.